 _________________________________________________________________

-Supplemental Academic Writing and Reading Books for Remote/Distance and Resident Students:
+Supplemental Academic Writing and Reading Books:

 All books are available for purchase from major book sellers.